aniass/Product-Categorization-NLP/README.md

 ### General info

-The project includes multi-class text classification, Topic Modeling (with LDA analysis), creation Word2vec model and EDA analysis (data exploration, data aggregation and cleaning data).
+The project includes multi-class text classification with ML algorithms, text classification with Doc2vec model, creation Word2vec model, Topic Modeling (with LDA analysis) and EDA analysis (data exploration, data aggregation and cleaning data).

 The dataset comes from http://makeup-api.herokuapp.com/ and has been obtained from my previous project at [Extracting Data using API](https://github.com/aniass/Extracting-data-using-API).